 What is acne?

 Acne is a skin condition in which the sebaceous follicle becomes inflamed.
-The condition manifests itself mainly where most and active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose, chin), back, neck, throat and shoulders.
-The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%).
-It usually disappears before the age of 25.
-In later life it occurs more often in women than in men.
+The condition manifests itself mainly where the most active sebaceous glands are located, namely on the face in the so-called T-zone (forehead, nose and chin), back, neck, throat and shoulders.
+The condition occurs mainly in puberty in young people and young adults between the ages of 12 and 24 (85%) and tends to disappear before the age of 25.
+In later life, it occurs more often in women than in men.

 What are the causes of acne?

-The onset of acne or its worsening can also be influenced by:
+The onset and worsening of acne can also be influenced by:

-- Genetic factors (other family members also have it)
+- Genetic factors (if other family members have/had it)

 - Hormonal factors (menstruation and pregnancy)

-- Polycysteus ovarian syndrome or cysts on the ovaries
+- Polycystic ovarian syndrome or cysts on the ovaries

 - Friction with clothing